armandofox/armandofox.github.io/_pages/music-theater/1p-lacage.md

 A major theme that runs through the show is asserting one's own identity and independence in the face of exclusion or oppression.
-This motif is treated both lightly/comedically, as in the opening number when the drag club dancers ("Cagelles"), a mixed group of drag queens and women, tell us:
+This theme is treated both lightly/comedically, as in the opening number when the club dancers ("Les Cagelles"), a mixed group of drag queens and women, tell us:

 <blockquote>
 We are what we are, and what we are is an illusion.<br/>
-We love how it feels putting on heels, causing confusion.
+We love how it feels, putting on heels, causing confusion.
 </blockquote>

-But they're just as quick to remind us that it is not always easy to assert who you are:
+But they're just as quick to remind us that sometimes it can be really hard to stand up and assert who you are, but you have to stand proud and not let yourself be labelled by others:

 <blockquote>
-We face life, though it's sometimes sweet and sometimes bitter<br/>
+We face life, though it's sometimes sweet and sometimes bitter.<br/>
 Face life, with a little guts and lots of glitter.<br/>
 Look under our frocks: girdles and jocks, proving we are what we are.
 </blockquote>